kamalasaurus/bergelsonlab.org/people.md

         <div class="description">
             <b>Hannah Momsen</b>
             <p><b>Undergraduate Researcher</b>, NYU</p>
-            <p>I am originally from San Francisco, CA and will be graduating from NYU in 2026 with a major in Biology and minor in Anthropology.
+            <p style="font-size: 13.5px;">I am originally from San Francisco, CA and will be graduating from NYU in 2026 with a major in Biology and minor in Anthropology.
 At the Bergelson Lab, I have been working with Choghag Demirjian on the Comparative R Genes project, conducting phenotypic screens of disease response in <em>A. thaliana</em>.
 I is particularly interested in immunology and disease research and is looking forward to further exploring both throughout my career.
 In her free time, I love to run.</p>
         </div>
     </div>
     <div class="profile">